CO2 is Expensive for Greenhouses. And is getting more Expensive in Germany.

 CO2 Delivery Solutions™

 Introducing CO2 Delivery Solutions™.
 By completely dissolving CO2 gas into water, CO2 Delivery Solutions™ creates an aqueous CO2 solution that is saturated at 80-100% with CO2 gas.
 The aqueous CO2 solution is then misted directly on to the plant leaves.
 The CO2 solution’s micro droplets create an aqueous film around the entire leaf surface, isolating the leaf from the atmosphere.
 This creates a diffusion gradient favoring CO2 transport into the leaf and other gases out of the leaf.
 Increased carbon availability enhances photosynthesis resulting in faster and larger plant growth.
-CO2 Delivery Solutions™ has been demonstrated on crops including cannabis, lettuce, kale, microgreens, peppers, flowers and medical tobacco.
+CO2 Delivery Solutions™ has been demonstrated on crops including cannabis, hemp, lettuce, kale, microgreens, peppers and flowers.

 This process makes 8-10 molecules out of every 10 gas molecules contacting the leaf’s surface CO2 in the aqueous solution versus only 1 in 2,500 gas molecules being CO2 contacting the leaf’s surface in a standard atmosphere environment.
 Even when the atmosphere is supplemented with CO2, this number increases to only 2-3 in 2,500 molecules being CO2. this is still far less efficient than 8-10 out of 10.
-Therefore, our aqueous CO2 application is much more efficient than traditional CO2 gassing, using a fraction of the CO2 for equivalent results.
-The aqueous CO2 solution’s operating expense can be less than 50% of standard CO2 gassing costs.
+Therefore, our aqueous CO2 application is much more efficient than traditional CO2 gassing, using only between 2% to 10% of the CO2 for equivalent results.
+Using 90% to 98% less CO2 means significant savings.

 Since aqueous CO2 solution has very little off gassing and uses far less CO2 gas to begin with, greenhouses do not have to worry about containing CO2 gas in the rooms by sealing.
 This means they can have open ventilation to allow heat to escape thereby reducing the need for expensive energy consuming HVAC systems.